 Realism, or a focus on how things really are, is often at odds with idealism, or a fixation on how things might be, and how this tension is captured and conveyed is another important difference between the styles.
 Characters in neoclassical works were usually moderate and non-controversial, and plots adhered strongly to traditional themes.
 Meanwhile, romantic works idealized humans somewhat by promoting human innocence and the idea of a so-called noble savage unhindered by modern evils.
 Non-conformists and rebels were somewhat celebrated in romantic literature as well.

 These approaches also highlight the divergent emphasis in neoclassicism and romanticism concerning society and the individual.
 The human imagination and unique personal outlooks became cornerstones of written texts in romantic literature, particularly in the Romantic Era poetry made famous by William Wordsworth, Lord Byron, and others.
 Imagination was somewhat de-emphasized in neoclassical literature, however.
 Rather, writers used established literary forms — such as the essays and satires by authors like Alexander Pope — to analyze actual events and people.

 Another area in which neoclassicism and romanticism separated was the latter's focus on emotion and sentiment rather than reason.
 As a result, word choices and language often used more metaphorical and descriptive devices that would invoke various images and associations from the reader.
 Further, stories were often instilled with more drama and characters were more humanized to stir audience empathy.
 Neoclassical characters and plots were typically more conservative in nature, and also tend to more faithfully observe the propriety and cultural norms were faithfully observed.

 Another interesting difference between these two is that Romanticism took more interest in primitive or folk traditions.
-The collection of fairy tales made by the Grimm Brothers was inspired by Romantic-era interest in stories told by the common people.
+The collection of fairy tales from the Grimm Brothers was inspired by Romantic-era interest in stories told by the common people.
 There seems to be a connection between developing democratic traditions in Europe in the 19th century and greater literary interest in the creations of ordinary folk.